Three former parapsychology professors set up shop as a unique ghost removal service.

-Peter Venkman, Ray Stantz and Egon work at the University where they delve into the paranormal and fiddle with many unethical experiments on the students.
-As they are kicked out of the University do they really understand their knowledge of the paranormal and go into business for themselves.
-Under the new snazzy business name of 'Ghostbusters', and living in the old firehouse building they work out of, they are called to rid New York City of paranormal phenomenon at everyone's whim.... for a price.
-They make national press as the media thinks and pressures everybody the Ghostbusters are the cause of it all.
+Peter Venkman, Ray Stantz and Egon Spengler work at Columbia University. where they delve into the paranormal and fiddle with many unethical experiments on their students.
+As they are kicked out of the University, they really understand the paranormal and go into business for themselves.
+Under the new snazzy business name of 'Ghostbusters', and living in the old firehouse building they work out of, they are called to rid New York City of paranormal phenomenon at everyone's whim. - for a price.
+They make national press as the media reports the Ghostbusters are the cause of it all.
 Thrown in jail by the EPA, the mayor takes a chance and calls on them to help save the city.
-Unbeknownst to all, a long dead Gozer worshiper (Evo Shandor) erected downtown apartment building is the cause of all the paranormal activity.
+Unbeknownst to all, a long dead Gozer worshiper (Evo Shandor) erected a downtown apartment building which is the cause of all the paranormal activity.
 They find out the building could resurrect the ancient Hittite god, Gozer, and bring an end to all of humanity.
 Who are you gonna call to stop this terrible world-ending menace?

 Three odd-ball scientists get kicked out of their cushy positions at a university in New York City where they studied the occult.
 They decide to set up shop in an old firehouse and become Ghostbusters, trapping pesky ghosts, spirits, haunts, and poltergeists for money.
 They wise-crack their way through the city, and stumble upon a gateway to another dimension, one which will release untold evil upon the city.
 The Ghostbusters are called on to save the Big Apple.